 10 Of The Weirdest Holidays In May That People Actually Celebrate

 We’ve been researching holidays for a long time, maybe too long.
 We’ve seen almost every holiday a person could imagine under the sun.
 We’ve seen holidays dedicated to celebrating people and their achievements, holidays celebrating foods, and holidays memorializing tragedy.
-There have been so many holidays that sometimes we think that we’ve seen it all.
-However, reality checks our hubris pretty quickly and we soon realize that there are some holidays that manage to surprise even us.
+There have been so many holidays that sometimes we think we’ve seen it all.
+However, reality checks our hubris pretty quickly, and we soon realize that there are some holidays that manage to surprise even us.

 Batman Day